digiltd/oh-rtd-test/MAX!-CUL-Binding.md

  * Can receive battery status
  * Can receive operating mode
  * Can factory reset device
+ * Can be configured to display current temperature or current setpoint
 * Radiator Thermostat Valve
  * Can send set point temperature
  * Can receive set point temperature